Getting your website the love and recognition it deserves is all about building as many links as you can.

 One of the goals of effective SEO is to get your website to the top of the search engine’s results pages for a given keyword, and link building has long been at the heart of most online marketing strategies.

-There’s a lot more to SEO these days than just linking to your site using a couple relevant keywords.
+But there’s a lot more to SEO these days than just linking to your site using a couple relevant keywords.
 You might even be able to get some good attention without an actual link.
-It takes a little more work, but when you combine these tactics with traditional link building the results can be very effective.
+It takes a little more work, but when you combine these tactics with traditional link building, the results are more natural, more effective, and possibly even more enticing to search engines.

 The Evolution of Link Building

-In the earliest days of SEO, a lot of online marketers took great liberty (and advantage) of link building, which often took the form of malicious, unethical link buying and link farming.
+In the early days of the internet, a lot of online marketers took great liberty (and advantage) of link building, which often took the form of malicious, unethical link buying and link farming.

 During these days, SEO professionals went link crazy, stuffing an over-abundance of links into their website content and going to less-than-honorable lengths to get a link from almost any or all external sites, regardless of the quality.

 “Quantity” mattered far more than quality.
-It worked in the search engines and it was easier to show the higher-ups that work was happening because: “Hey, just look at all these links pointing at the website.”
+It worked in the search engines, and it was easier to show the higher-ups that work was happening because: “Hey, just look at all these links pointing at the website.
+We promise they’ll help, eventually.”

 Google quickly took notice of the unpleasant search experience this over-reliance on links produced and introduced some algorithm updates that specifically targeted pages with low-quality, spammy or excessive backlinks.